2016 HUD AMI (for reference only)

 A: Landowners in Kakaako have paid their fair share for those infrastructure improvements made in the district.
 In addition, development in Kakaako has generated additional tax base for the State for both general excise tax and income tax.
 Similarly, the development has significantly increased the property tax base for the City.
 The investment in infrastructure was done to specifically drive development and spur the economy in the Kakaako area, which has so far been a success.

-Q: Isn’t it true that the current infrastructure in Kakaako will not be able to accommodate proposed developments?
+Q: Will the current infrastructure in Kakaako be able to accommodate proposed developments?
 When were the last infrastructure improvements made in Kakaako?

 A: The last improvement district, which improved infrastructure within Kakaako took place in 2007.
 Twelve different improvement projects have taken place over the last few decades, worth over $225 million.
 This includes road, sewer, water, storm drainage and utility repairs.
 The 2009 EIS identifies what additional improvements are necessary for full build out of the Mauka Area Plan.
 In addition, all developers are required to provide any additional infrastructure that is deemed necessary for their individual projects.